planety/prologue/docs/faq.md

   app = newApp(settings = settings, startup = @[event])
 ```

 (4).
-Avoid that a function name is same to the module name.
+Avoid using a function name which is same to the module name.

 `src/index.nim`